christso/CashDiscipline/CashDiscipline.Module.Win/ReadMe.txt

 ﻿Project Description

-The CashDiscipline.Module.Win project implements a Windows Forms Module.
+This project implements a WinForms Module.
 Platform-specific application elements can be implemented here (Controllers, Editors & View Items, etc.).
 The root project folder contains the WinModule.cs(vb) file with the class that inherits ModuleBase.
 This class can be designed with the Module Designer that